The following are key concepts and are important to understanding how Devo works.

 Activeboards are an update of Devo dashboards that simplify the process of creating and managing visual representations of query results.
 Users with the required role permissions will see the Activeboards option in the navigation pane.
 See Activeboards for more information.

 An aggregation, also called an aggregate operation, performs a calculation on a set of values in a query.
-In Devo, this means that it's a calculation that is run on values in grouped events—like a sum, average, minimum, maximum, or similar.
+In Devo, this is the calculation that is run on values in grouped events—like a sum, average, minimum, maximum, or similar.
 The result of the calculation appears in a new table column.
 For more information, see Aggregate data.

 An aggregation task is a process that Devo runs periodically to perform calculations in queries that are needed to feed widgets or applications.
 These tasks can be reviewed and managed in the Data Management area of the Administration menu.
 For more information, see Create a new aggregation task.